 But what was interesting that behind all the flashy technology, Fizik had chosen the Antares saddle to be the first for this futuristic technological partnership demonstrating that the range, despite being around for over 12 years now, still gets a lot of love.

 Position in range

 In terms of saddle pecking order, the Antares Versus Evo 00 Adaptive with its 3D printing technology (once it's actually available to buy) will be somewhat higher than that of the Antares R3 we have on test, which following the Fizik naming convention sits at the other end of the spectrum, the R indicating Road, and the number the position in range.

-Technically the Antares R3 falls in the the mens side of the Fizik saddle range, and is available in two widths, 142mm and 152mm.
-I was testing the larger of the two, and even though I’m a lady, still found it perfectly comfortable on top of the BMC Alpenchallenge AMP Road e-bike.
+Technically the Antares R3 falls in the men's side of the Fizik saddle range, and is available in two widths, 142mm and 152mm.
+I was testing the larger of the two, and even though I'm a lady, still found it perfectly comfortable on top of the BMC Alpenchallenge AMP Road e-bike.

 Spine concept fit

 The key to this Fizik Antares R3 saddle working so well for me is that clearly I 'fit' its 'fit' - which in this case means I'm what the brand calls a 'Chameleon'.